Frequently Asked Questions

 - Geological and geophysical data, plant production data and similar information relating to utility systems development, or market or crop reports, which are obtained in confidence from any person;

-- Records of complaints to or investigations conducted by the ARB for law enforcement or licensing purposes;
+- Records of complaints to or investigations conducted by the CARB for law enforcement or licensing purposes;

 - Test questions, scoring keys, and other examination data used to administer a licensing examination, examination for employment, or academic examination;

 - Records of which the disclosure is exempt or prohibited pursuant to provisions of federal or state law, including, but not limited to, provisions of the Evidence Code relating to privilege.